gopaljadhavv/ai-microservices-docker/README.md

 - **Port**: Exposed on `8001`
 - **Health Check**: Checks the health of the service every 30 seconds.

+## Output 📊

+When you run this project and access the UI service, you'll be able to:

+1. Upload an image through the web interface.
+2. The image will be sent to the AI service for processing.
+3. The AI service will perform object detection using the YOLO model.
+4. The results will be sent back to the UI service.
+5. Returns a JSON response containing:
+    - **Image**: Base64 encoded image with detections.
+    - **Objects**: List of detected objects with their properties.
+    - **Count**: Number of detected objects.

+The output provides real-time object detection capabilities, allowing you to identify and locate various objects within the images.

 ## Notes 📝

 - Ensure that the directory structure is maintained as shown above.